 Addressing

+NOTE--The applicable CPE MHA parameter set is determined in 10.71.5.1 (MAC header anonymization parameter set selection).
+If dot11FrameAnonymizationMechanismsActivated is equal to bpe(2), then the applicable BPE MHA parameter set is determined in 10.71.5.1 (MAC header anonymization parameter set selection).(#2419)

 MLD addressing shall be applied per 35.3.2 (MLD addressing) with the following addressing clarification.

 Within the scope of this clause: